5 Ways Indoor Cats Can Get Fleas—and How To Prevent Them

 You can tell your indoor cat has fleas if they itch, are losing fur, or if you've spotted flea dirt.
 "By the time you have noticed that your pet has fleas, the fleas have already laid eggs in your house and there will be more fleas on the way," Evans says.
 That's why he recommends not just one spot-on flea treatment for your cat, but monthly treatments for all pets in your home.
 If you're dealing with an active flea infestation, these steps can help get rid of them:

 - Use a flea shampoo: There are shampoos formulated for active flea infestations (rather than prevention).
 If your cat is willing to be bathed, follow the shampoo's directions—typically letting the suds settle on the skin for several minutes—before washing away those pesky parasites.
+Just be sure to check the ingredients first.
+Avoid flea shampoo containing permethrins (contained in some flea products) as they are toxic to cats.

 - Spot-on flea treatments